By train the journey from Bangkok to Sisaket (also written as Si Sa Ket) is scheduled to take from 7 to 10 hours depending upon which train you take.

 - Train #21 and #71 are 3 carriage sprinter trains with no freight car, which means you cannot transport bicycles or other over-sized items on these train services.
 These trains also have no sleeper berths available.

-Buy Tickets to Sisaket
+Buy Tickets from Bangkok to Sisaket

 If you plan to travel in 2nd or 3rd class fan seats then you can normally buy your train tickets from Bangkok to Sisaket on the day of travel.
 However, if plan to travel on one of sprinter services or buy a 1st or 2nd Class A/C Sleeper Seat then you may have difficulty buy a ticket on the day of travel depending on the time of year.
 The better seats sell out early.
-Train travel is relatively cheap in Thailand and they popular amongst Thai travellers as well as foreign visitors.
+Train travel is relatively cheap in Thailand and is popular amongst Thai travellers as well as foreign visitors.

-Ticket Prices to Sisaket
+Ticket Prices from Bangkok to Sisaket

 If you buy your train tickets online the cost is 250 to 300 THB more than buying them at a train station in Thailand.

 |2nd Class A/C Sleeper||931 to 1,121 THB||631 to 961 THB|